libretro/docs/docs/guides/install-android.md

 ### Installation via F-Droid (incomplete)
 ___
-RetroArch's most recent stable release can be found [in its F-Droid repository](https://f-droid.org/packages/com.retroarch/) for easier automatic updating.
+The F-Droid release of [RetroArch](https://f-droid.org/packages/com.retroarch/) offers the recent stable release can be found in F-Droid for easier automatic updating.

 Note that the F-Droid package lacks many resources ([GitHub issue #16126](https://github.com/libretro/RetroArch/issues/16126); see also [F-Droid RFP #1933](https://gitlab.com/fdroid/rfp/-/issues/1933#note_1731005305)).
 Both issues are now closed but the resource problems persist.